open-sdr/openwifi/doc/README.md

 59|TSF runtime value high 32bit|read only
 63|version information|read only

-## rx packet flow and filtering config
+## Rx packet flow and filtering config

 After FPGA receives a packet, no matter the FCS/CRC is correct or not it will raise interrupt to Linux if the frame filtering rule allows. openwifi_rx_interrupt() function in sdr.c will be triggered to do necessary operation and give the information to upper layer (Linux mac80211 subsystem).